The circle indicate the time we are discussing in this section

 Kamakura period was the golden age of the sword making.
 Many valuable swords now exist were made during Kamakura period.
-The war between Genii family and Hei-shi family at the late Heian period demanded more swords and more sword smiths.
+The war between Genii clan and Hei-ke clan in late Heian period demanded more swords and more sword smiths.

-After the Gen-pei(源平) war, the results of many precious live experiences led to improving in sword making techniques.
-Also, the emperor Gotoba encouraged sword making and treated sword smiths very highly.
+After the Gen-pei(源平) war, the results of many precious live experiences led to improve in sword making techniques.
+Also, the Emperor Gotoba encouraged sword making and treated sword smiths very highly.
 As a result, they created large numbers of the valuable swords during Kamakura period.

 The style of the swords during this period varies considerably, we usually divide into three stages; early Kamakura period, middle Kamakura period, late Kamakura period.

-At the end of the Heian period, Hei-shi family was the top of the society.
+At the end of the Heian period, Hei-shi clan was the top of the society.
 It was said, “if you are not a part of Hei-shi family, you are not a human being”.
 A society like that created too many enemies.
-Yoritomo raised an army, attacked Hei-shi family, and won the war, that end Heian period.
+Yoritomo raised an army, attacked Hei-shi clan, and won the war, that end Heian period.
 The power of the Kamakura government(鎌倉幕府) spread all over Japan.